Browse by . . .

 Actually, Plensa's gooey whiteness stems from marble dust cast in resin, though Tommy Hilfiger does have his eye on the landmark across the street, modeled after the Campanile in Venice.
 No matter.
 The artificial grandeur and overbearing sweetness are real.
 Speaking only for myself, my dreams are more fleeting and less self-important—at least the kind in bed with my eyes shut.
 However, the Spanish artist aims for universality, and one can hardly blame him for thinking that he has achieved it.
 He has a genuine fondness for sculptural tradition from Stonehenge to Constantin Brancusi, not to mention the sugar.

-He also has a sense of scale.
+He also has a sense of scale, like Ai Weiwei this same summer in the fountain by the Plaza Hotel.
 Last year, Antony Gormley placed statues of himself both by the park entrance and atop nearby buildings.
 It proved a crowd-pleaser, as people could not resist posing next to a bronze, middle-age nude with poor posture.
 The silliness only added to its appeal, even as the transition from his original London installation left much of it all but invisible atop New York's skyscrapers.
 Plensa's presence is inescapable, as is its position almost dead center in the square, on the scale of grass and trees.
 Computer modeling allows it to shift in perspective from a slim, symmetric face to an eerily flat, extended profile, almost like an anamorphic projection.

 Indoors, Plensa is just as tendentious, just as annoying, and almost as irresistible.
 A smaller sculpture, though still larger than life, lets one examine his methods up close.
 He starts with a young girl's face, before turning on the computer, and in all fairness agrees with Modernism in taking sculpture off its actual pedestal.
 He keeps eyes half shut to evoke dreaming as he reaches for the universal.
 The black-and-white portrait drawings of Anonymous, based on photographs, show a politically correct range of race and gender, while threads descending like tears enforce a distance from this world.
 Each bears a word like Soul, Spirit, Divinity, and Innocence, although I should have preferred the more honest Pseudo-profundity.

-Anthony Caro ran on the roof of The Metropolitan Museum of Art through October 30, 2011, Sol LeWitt in City Hall Park through December 2, Mark di Suvero on Governor's Island through September 25, "VISTA" in Socrates Sculpture Park through August 7, Jaume Plensa in Madison Square Park through August 14 and at Galerie Lelong through June 18, and Ai Weiwei in the Pulitzer Fountain through July 15 and at Asia Society through August 14.
+Anthony Caro ran on the roof of The Metropolitan Museum of Art through October 30, 2011, Sol LeWitt in City Hall Park through December 2, Mark di Suvero on Governors Island through September 25, "VISTA" in Socrates Sculpture Park through August 7, and Jaume Plensa in Madison Square Park through August 14 and at Galerie Lelong through June 18.
+A review of Ai Weiwei has moved to a fuller appreciation of his career, plus summer 2017, summer 2018, summer 2019, summer 2020 and its extension into fall, summer 2021, summer 2022, summer 2023, and summer 2024.